 Interaction of X Rays with Matter

-In this course, we will provide an overview of the interaction of x rays with matter, ranging from low-intensity continuous-wave to high-intensity short-pulse x-ray radiation as produced by x-ray free-electron lasers.
-We will discuss the relevant physical processes, including the interaction of the x-ray field with electrons, the coupling of the electrons to the ions, and the x-ray induced microscopic and macroscopic changes in materials.
-As far as time allows, a full quantum mechanical description of the interaction of radiation with matter will be given.
-Several applications taken from the recent scientific literature will be discussed.
+This course provided an overview of the interaction of x rays with matter, ranging from low-intensity continuous-wave to high-intensity short-pulse x-ray radiation as produced by x-ray free-electron lasers.
+Discussions covered relevant physical processes, including the interaction of the x-ray field with electrons, the coupling of the electrons to the ions, and the x-ray induced microscopic and macroscopic changes in materials.
+The course also included a full quantum mechanical description of the interaction of radiation with matter will be given.

 About the instructor: Dr. Stefan Hau-Riege is a computational and experimental physicist who utilizes x-ray–free–electron–laser (XFEL) based imaging, scattering, and spectroscopic techniques to study the structure, dynamics, and electronic properties of materials transitioning from condensed to warm-dense matter.
 Part of his current research addresses methods to understand ultrafast processes in materials irradiated by high-intensity x-rays and to alleviate the effect of x-ray damage in XFEL atomic-resolution bioimaging.
-Dr. Hau-Riege received his M.S. in physics from University of Hamburg in 1996 and his Ph.D. in materials science from MIT in 2000.
-After working for Intel Corporation as a senior engineer, he joined the LLNL staff in 2001.
-Dr. Hau-Riege is currently serving as the associate division leader for LLNL's Applied Physics organization.
+Dr. Hau-Riege currently serves as the associate division leader for LLNL's Applied Physics organization.

-This short course surveys the basics of laboratory high-energy-density (HED) plasmas produced by energetic lasers, and principles of several diagnostic instruments used to measure their properties.
-The course is intended for advanced undergraduates and beginning graduate students interested in pursuing graduate studies in HED physics, and for scientists trained in related fields who seek a broad knowledge of HED physics.
-At the end of the course, students are expected to be familiar with the field and able to begin studying individual topics in detail, with a holistic understanding of the key principles and relationships linking the various sub-disciplines.
+This short course surveyed the basics of laboratory HED plasmas produced by energetic lasers, and principles of several diagnostic instruments used to measure their properties.
+The course was intended for advanced undergraduates and beginning graduate students interested in pursuing graduate studies in HED physics, and for scientists trained in related fields who seek a broad knowledge of HED physics.
+At the end of the course, students were expected to be familiar with the field and able to begin studying individual topics in detail, with a holistic understanding of the key principles and relationships linking the various sub-disciplines.
+Course topics included:

 - Introduction to laser matter interaction physics in the “short pulse” (picoseconds) and “long” (nanoseconds) pulse regimes